udit-narayaan/Apple-retail-sales-analysis/README.md

 ## Key Insights
 ### Sales Performance

-**Questions Asked:**
-- Which stores generate the highest and lowest revenue globally?
-- What are the top products by total revenue?
-- Which product categories contribute most to overall revenue?
-- Which country markets are most and least valuable?

-**What the Data Revealed:**
 > Smartphones and Laptops alone drive 74.6% of all revenue ($434M and $306M
 respectively), with the top 3 categories including Tablets ($102M) accounting for 85% of $992M+ total revenue.
 The bottom 5 categories combined contribute